bPlugins/Github-Block/readme.txt

 = Where can I get support? =

-You can post your questions on the [support forum here](https://wordpress.org/support/plugin/block-directory/)
+You can post your questions on the [support forum here](https://wordpress.org/support/plugin/embed-github/)

 == Screenshots ==

-1. Github block
+1. Settings
-2. Settings
+2. Default
+3. Column
+4. Masonry
+5. Popup

 == Changelog ==

 = 1.0.0 =